SINoALFON/hybrid-identity-lab/BUILD-LOG.md

   report what is configured; the token reports what actually governs authorisation

+## Session 9 — Loopback processing verified

+**Computer OU structure**
+- Created Computers → Workstations → SharedBays.
+The depth is driven by policy boundaries rather than tidiness: Workstations separates end-user machines from servers, SharedBays separates machines anyone might sit at from assigned desks, which is the distinction that justifies stricter session policy
+- WS01 had joined into the default Computers container.
+Domain join always lands machines there unless the default is redirected with redircmp

+**The GPO**
+- Single GPO linked to SharedBays doing two different jobs:
+  - Computer Configuration enables loopback processing in Merge mode
+  - User Configuration carries the screen saver settings (enable, 600s timeout, password protect)
+- Without loopback, the User Configuration half would be ignored, because the linked OU contains computer objects rather than users
+- Merge over Replace: Merge applies the user's own policy first and layers the machine-based settings on top, with the machine winning conflicts.
+  A VFX artist keeps their departmental settings and picks up the stricter session policy from the shared bay.
+Replace discards the user's policy entirely, which suits kiosks but not workstations

+**Verification**
+- Signed in as a user whose account lives in Staff → VFX, on a machine in SharedBays. gpresult /r /scope:user lists SharedBay - Session Security under Applied Group Policy Objects — the policy reached a user from an entirely different branch of the tree, which is loopback working
+- Confirmed end to end by checking the registry values the policy writes under HKCU:\Software\Policies\Microsoft\Windows\Control Panel\Desktop.
+  ScreenSaveActive 1, ScreenSaveTimeOut 600, ScreenSaverIsSecure 1
+- User-side settings apply at logon, so a sign-out is needed after gpupdate /force before they take effect

 ## Problems encountered

 **Nested OU paths reverse in distinguished names.**